There's wearable tech that's practical, wearable tech that's bonkers and everything in between. This is a list of the tech we actually wear.

 But there's certain devices that are sticky.
 Because they're useful.
 Or fun.
 Or pretty.
 Or gawp-inducing.
 Maybe they don't need charging so much.
 Or the companion app is brilliant.
 Whatever the reason, these wearables are here to stay.

-Paul Lamkin - Editor-in-chief
+Paul Lamkin - Editor in chief

-James Stables - Senior editor
+James Stables - Executive editor

 After testing all manner of running gear, the Garmin Fenix 2 is still the king of my wrist.
 It's big, bulky and requires a chest strap for heart rate sensing, but it's accurate and I trust it – and that's hugely important.